input-output-hk/cardano-sl/docs/TOPOLOGIES.md

 * Its port number.
 This is optional; if not used, the default port number will be used (currently set at 3000, can be changed using `--default-port`).
 * It's peers (explained in more detail below).
+* Whether or not to run Kademlia.
+This defaults to `true` for relay nodes and to `false` for core nodes.

 The interpretation of the list of lists in the `static-routes` is as follows: when a message gets enqueued to a set of peers